mvolkmann/blog/src/deno.md

 The `equal` function checks for deep equality and returns a boolean rather than throwing.

+## Libraries

+Deno library code comes from three categories.
+The "Runtime API" defines built-in things that are available without importing.
+The "Standard Library" defines things that are maintained by the Deno team.
+"Third Party Modules" are maintained by other developers.
+The main Deno website at {% aTargetBlank "https://deno.land/", "deno.land" %}
+has links to documentation for all three categories at the top of the page.

 ## Built-ins

 For documentation on the built-in functions, see the